260 Waymouth Street, Adelaide, South AustraliaSA 5000

 The latest HR meeting was going well.

-You'll talk to every kind of person that you can imagine.
+In most shops, you’ll also be dealing with customers.
 Some will want to discuss handlebar tape for an hour, some are desperate to get their kid's bike fixed before tomorrow's race, and some don't care what you do as long as you make their bike work.

 As anyone who’s worked a public-facing job knows, customers can be the very best and the very worst of people.
 Fortunately, the vast majority of people you’ll be dealing with are lovely.
-Treat everyone with respect—regardless of whether their bike is worth $100 or $20,000—and you'll be golden.

 A group of Portland cheerleaders with red pompoms, smiling at the camera.
 For some reason, the middle one is sitting on a bicycle.